Blairmore, Argyll

-Blairmore is a village located on the Cowal peninsula in Argyll and Bute, Scotland.
+Blairmore is a village located on the Cowal Peninsula, in Argyll and Bute, west of Scotland.
 Blairmore lies within the Loch Lomond and The Trossachs National Park.
 It is situated on the western shore of Loch Long and around 1 mi north of Strone.
 The village was largely built during the Victorian era and has a small wooden pier which dates to 1855.